 It’s All About Them

 When a relationship is completely one-sided, you’re dealing with someone who’s incredibly selfish (or even narcissistic).
-A good relationship is a healthy balance between give and take, and if you’re giving your all and getting nothing in return, you’re setting yourself up for bigger problems later on.
+A good relationship is a healthy balance between giving and take, and if you’re giving your all and getting nothing in return, you’re setting yourself up for bigger problems later on.

 A person who takes everything and gives nothing doesn’t care about your happiness.
 Let that sink in for a moment, because it can be a tough pill to swallow, but it’s 100% true.
 Someone that gives nothing to the relationship is only in it for personal gain, and the only thing you’ll get out of it is a headache or even feelings of unworthiness, insecurity, and more.

 If you notice your partner never remembers your needs, wants, important dates, and never does anything to make you happy (dates, gifts, etc.), you could be in a toxic relationship.
 Remember that a relationship should have balance, and with the scales tipped one way, someone’s going to be unhappy.

 Gaslighting in relationships can make you feel like you’re losing your mind.
 Everything you do or say becomes a problem, and your partner puts little hints of doubt into your brain to make you question even your most genuine feelings.
 This selfish behavior is both destructive and detrimental to everyone’s mental health.

 How draining is it to give your all to a relationship every single day?
 A relationship takes work, that’s no secret, but when it becomes so draining that it’s like a second job, maybe it’s time to take a closer look at why it is that way.
 Are you constantly fighting?
 Leaving?
 Coming back?
 Are you feeling unfulfilled, restless, or insecure?